socketry/async-rest/README.md

 ## Usage

-Generally speaking, you want to create a representation class for each endpoint.
-This class is responsible for negotiating content type and processing the response, and traversing related endpoints.
+Generally speaking, you want to create a representation class for each remote resource.
+This class is responsible for negotiating content type and processing the response, and traversing related resources.

 ### DNS over HTTP